funkypozzy/firmware/README.md

 ## WHAT YOU NEED - HARDWARE
+Wired connections (ethernet + UART) are only necessary to load the modified firmware the first time.
+The necessary hardware is:
  - the ip camera with the additional wifi/SD board (buy on aliexpress), a 12V power supply and an ethernet cable.
  - an FTDI adapter for 3V3.
 My FTDI adapter has a mini-USB connection (not micro-USB!) so ensure that you also have the proper USB cable.
  - a clever hard-wired connection to the UART TX/RX pins and GND of the ip camera (e.g. see the following image):
 ![20240726_124051](https://github.com/user-attachments/assets/ac0ab764-4299-4e69-966c-97fbb0092130)
 ![Senza titolo](https://github.com/user-attachments/assets/35c97371-6608-45fc-ba23-1b52e78daeb6)
- - a computer (in my case an Hyper-V virtual machine running under Windows 11) with UBUNTU 22.04 to build the firmware.
+ - a computer with UBUNTU 22.04 (or an Hyper-V virtual machine running UBUNTU 22.04) to build the firmware.
 FYI, I was not able to build the firmware with Raspbian running on rpi4 or rpi5.
  - a computer to run Putty, the TFTP server and connect the FTDI adapter via usb.
-In my case it is a Windows 11 PC.
+In my case it is a Windows 11 notebook.
  - a LAN connection between the computer running the TFTP server and the ip camera in order to upload the new firmware.
-Since the camera is already wire connected to the computer via the FTDI adapter, for me the easiest way is to connect also the computer directly to the ip camera with an ethernet cable, but you may decide to communicate between your computer and and the ip camera via a router.
-The ethernet cable is necessary since wifi is not yet activated before uploading the customized firmware.
+Since the camera is already wire connected to the computer via the FTDI adapter, for me the easiest way is to connect also the computer directly to the ip camera with an ethernet cable, but you may prefer to connect the ip camera ethernet cable to a router.

 ## WHAT YOU NEED - SOFTWARE
-- a TFTP software as for example [Tftpd64](https://pjo2.github.io/tftpd64/) (ensure firewall is not blocking the server)
+- a TFTP software as for example [Tftpd64](https://pjo2.github.io/tftpd64/) (ensure firewall is not blocking the TFTP server)

   ![image](https://github.com/user-attachments/assets/f0898e11-57f6-47f5-b634-25aad02b4c9f)
 - UBUNTU 22.04 to build the firmware (I was not able to build the firmware with a Raspbian running on rpi4 or rpi5) with 20GB storage.